rohit-saharan/celery-sqs-spot/README.md

 # celery-sqs-spot
-Using Celery + AWS SQS and Spot Instances to run the celery worker
+Using Celery + AWS SQS and Spot Instances to run the celery worker.